victorrgez/ReinforcementLearning/README.md

 [Discrete](lunarLander/lunarLander2Discrete.ipynb), [Continuous](lunarLander/lunarLander3Continuous.ipynb)

 In the discrete one, the agent can choose between doing nothing, firing main engine, firing left engine and firing right engine.
 In the continuous one, the action space comprises two float values which indicate the power in the main engine (from -1 to 0 means powered off) and the relation between left and right engine power (values close to -1: left, values close to 1: right).
 The Actor-Critic algorithm was implemented to solve the continuous environment.
 The actor is a neural network that chooses for each state which output should be executed.
 The critic takes as input both the state and the action to be executed and grades it, judging how much reward the agent is gonna obtain in the future.
-Not only the critic network is trained with Q-learning, its gradient is also passed backwards to the actor so the weights are changed in the opposite direction (to maximise the grade to be obtained by the critic)
+Not only the critic network is trained with Q-learning, its gradient is also passed backwards to the actor so the weights are changed in the opposite direction (to maximise instead of minimising the grade to be obtained by the critic)

 At first, the agent crashes quickly every time, so it needs to change its behaviour.
 After around 100 episodes, it learns to hover mid-air so it doesn't feel the -100 points penalisation for crashing: